GetDKAN/dkan/docs/source/user-guide/guide_data_dictionaries.rst

 If your date values are not in ISO8601 format, use this property to define the format being used so that the data will import into the datastore correctly.
 Month and day values must be zero-padded.
 Follow the date formatting syntax of C / Python `strftime <http://strftime.org/>`_ to determine the pattern to use in your format property.
 For example, if your dates are in mm/dd/YYYY format, use "format": "%m/%d/%Y".

 ..
 Note::
   The "Download full dataset (CSV)" button will download the original source file.
-The "Download filtered data (CSV)" button will generate a new file, using the data dictioinary title values (if present) for the column headings, otherwise the column headings from the source file will be used.
+The "Download filtered data (CSV)" button will generate a new file, using the data dictionary title values (if present) for the column headings, otherwise the column headings from the source file will be used.

 How to create a data dictionary
 -------------------------------